 Stephanie Luna interned with America ReFramed in 2017 summer program.

-Bezalel uses a mixture of pathos and historical information to discuss the social issues prevalent in Chicago.
-70 Acres in Chicago: Cabrini Green primarily consists of interviews to affirm the experiences of residents — ranging from youth to people who have lived in Cabrini Green for years.
+The filmmaker uses a mixture of pathos and historical information to discuss the social issues prevalent in Chicago.
+This film primarily consists of interviews to emphasize the opinions of residents ranging from the youth to people who have lived in Cabrini Green for years.
 This technique allows the audience to quickly learn about the characters and form a connection with them.
 By using the voice of the residents to describe the problems being faced, the film evokes an emotional connection with the audience that may otherwise be missing if the story was told from the point of view of an outsider.

 For instance, the narrator of the documentary mentions the racial segregation of an area in Chicago in the 1940s called “Little Sicily” where people were displaced and Cabrini Green was built in its place.
 This narration is supplemented by black and white footage of the area.
 However, in order to go beyond simply relaying this information to the audience, the film also includes interviews with residents that parallel the historical context shown.
 For example, a person in the film discusses the class segregation that residents face due to the different set of institutions for public housing—this includes a separate police department and garbage collectors.
 This duality of narration and interviews works to not only create an emotional connection with the characters, but also to contemporize the issues and point out how these social issues from the 1940s and 50s were prevalent throughout the 15 years when the documentary was made, and they are still prevalent today.

 My Brooklyn (2012) by Kelly Anderson discusses the gentrification in the Fulton Mall area of Brooklyn, and its detrimental effect on small businesses in that area.
 The filmmaker addresses how income inequality and race play a part in gentrification by focusing on her own experiences and the impact she had on the neighborhood when she moved to New York City.